 The UWG Photography Certification consists of a series of three courses: Photography I, Photography II, and Adobe Photoshop CC.
-The Fall 2017 Course Series will be held in Carrollton.
+The Spring 2018 Course Series will be held in Newnan.
 All courses are instructed by Steven Broome.

 The Photography I and Photography II courses consist of 10 hours of classroom instruction and 2 hours of fieldwork.
 The Adobe Photoshop CC course consists of 10 hours of classroom instruction for a total of 34 hours for the Certification.

 Photography I, Photography II, and Adobe Photoshop CC courses may be taken individually or linked together for completion of the Photography Certificate.

 Participants earning a UWG Continuing Education Photography Certification will be able to maximize the use of their digital cameras and Photoshop software in order to produce a “professional” grade photograph suitable for use in brochures, publications and personal display.